eduim/s2z/README.md

 - Tailwind CSS
 - Docker to run databases (test and dev)
 - TypeScript
-- PrismaORM to manage databases
+- PrismaORM to manage the database and models

 ## Learnings